syg/personal-site/_posts/2018-04-30-the-semantics-of-all-class-elements.md

 A **field** is state associated with a class that has a blessed declarative syntax.
 An instance field is per-instance state.
 A static field is per-class constructor state.

 A **method** is some behavior associated with a class that has a blessed declarative syntax.
-Both instance and static method have one identity per-class evaluation.
+Both instance and static methods have one identity per-class evaluation.
 Instance methods are on the prototype, and static methods are on the class constructor.

 ## Let's Make the Semantics Concrete with Examples